tomaskala/dotfiles/README.md

 ## Firefox configuration
 ### Post-installation cleanup
-* Create a new profile
+* Create a new profile.
+Importing data from an old profile is addressed towards the end of this section.
 * Remove system addons
     * Either `cd /usr/lib/firefox/browser/features` or `cd /usr/lib64/firefox/browser/features` followed by `sudo rm *.xpi`
     * Note that this must be redone every time Firefox is updated